Ecological Health: the Interdependent Health of People, Animals and Ecosystems.

 - Create Safe Places for people and wildlife; work to protect, restore and connect wildlands.

-- Protect, teach and serve children.
-Ensure interaction with Nature, making sure youth learn and understand that Nature is not made up of objects but is a community of living beings and interwoven relationships that includes us.
+- Protect, teach and serve young people.
+Ensure that youth interact with Nature, and that they learn Nature is not made up of objects but is a community of living beings and interwoven relationships that includes us.

 - Understand consequences of actions; accept personal responsibility.